Investigation, Preservation, and Management of Archaeological Sites

 - knowledge of skills-based techniques for the documentation and analysis of archaeological sites;

 - knowledge of skills-based techniques for the preservation and management of archaeological sites;

 - opportunities to share their knowledge of heritage protection based on their professional experiences in the field and to build heritage protection networks in the region.

 5. Training Curriculum

-- Protection Systems for Cultural Heritage in Japan
+- Cultural Heritage Protection System in Japan

-- Excavation Research of Archaeological Sites
+- Research and Documentation of Archaeological Features

-- Documentation of Archaeological Artefacts
+- Research and Documentation of Archaeological Artefacts

 - Global trends in the preservation of archaeological sites